-NEOs appointed after October 6, 2011 (the date the change was adopted by our Compensation Committee and Board), which includes Mr. Walker, who was appointed on November 2, 2011, will have five years from the date of hire or appointment to attain such ownership levels.
-Our other NEOs will have five years from October 6, 2011 to attain such ownership levels.
+NEOs appointed after October 6, 2011 (the date the guidelines were adopted by our Compensation Committee and Board) will have five years from the date of hire or appointment to attain such ownership levels.
+Our other NEOs will have five years from October 6, 2011, to attain such ownership levels.
 For purposes of these guidelines, a NEO's share ownership includes all shares of the Company's common stock owned by such NEO outright or held in trust for such executive and his or her immediate family, but not a NEO's unvested or unexercised equity (i.e. unvested restricted stock units or outstanding stock options).
 The value of the shares will be measured as the greater of the then current market price or the closing price of the Company's common stock on the acquisition date.